ParklyInc/smart-alert-dialog/README.md

 A title with a text under：

-    new SweetAlertDialog(this)
+    new SmartAlertDialog(this)
         .setTitleText("Here's a message!")
         .setContentText("It's pretty, isn't it?")
         .show();

 A error message：

-    new SweetAlertDialog(this, SweetAlertDialog.ERROR_TYPE)
+    new SmartAlertDialog(this, SmartAlertDialog.ERROR_TYPE)
         .setTitleText("Oops...")
         .setContentText("Something went wrong!")
         .show();

 A warning message：

-    new SweetAlertDialog(this, SweetAlertDialog.WARNING_TYPE)
+    new SmartAlertDialog(this, SmartAlertDialog.WARNING_TYPE)
         .setTitleText("Are you sure?")
         .setContentText("Won't be able to recover this file!")
         .setConfirmText("Yes,delete it!")